jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 ---
-id: user-information
+id: user
-title: User information drop-down menu
+title: User
-sidebar_label: User information
+sidebar_label: User
-slug: /machine/web/user-information
+slug: /machine/web/user
 ---

 On the ARM, it is quite easy to